srikanthbisai/srikanthbisai/README.md

  Hi 👋

   I'm Srikanth Bisai, a full stack web developer based in India.
-I am pursuing my B.Tech + M.Tech in IT from IIITM Gwalior.
+I am pursuing my B.Tech + M.Tech in IT from IIIT Gwalior.

 - 🔭 I’m currently working on a fullstack social media app.